 To have a record sealed or expunged, you’ll need to submit a formal petition, to which prosecutors will have a chance to object.
 And a minimal waiting period before petitioning may be required, depending upon the type of criminal offense involved.
 While many people opt to file petitions representing themselves, it’s typically not recommended.
 A successful petition will depend upon the underlying offense, mitigating factors and evidence, and is best handled by an experienced criminal record expungement attorney.

-If a criminal record is holding you back from a full life, contact the Law Offices of Edwards & Mason Criminal Defense toll free at1-877-377-7801.
+If a criminal record is holding you back from a full life, contact the Law Offices of Edwards & Jones Criminal Defense at352.377.7800.